To start the installation process download the latest plug-in and follow these steps:

 The variables and their meaning are described below:

-- Range bar size in pips for FX (in points for others)This variable influences the size of each bar (range from high to low).
+- Bar size in pips for FX (in points for others)This variable influences the size of each bar (range from high to low).
 On Forex symbols this simply means how many regular pips will each candle measure.

 When using the plug-in with CFDs, Indices, etc., the range bar size value will reflect the number of points (from high to low) that each candle will measure.